 Conquer your fear of Heights and Go Rock Climbing in Stanage

-Located near Sheffield, this well-known spot in the climbing community is popularized by the quality of climbs that you can do.
+Located near Sheffield in the Peak District, this well-known spot in the climbing community is popularized by the quality of climbs that you can do.
 Now, I am no climber but this spot looks like it has a little bit of everything for everyone, although it seems to be a little bit more on the technical side.
 Its highest point is High Neb at 458 metres above sea level and is an impressive feat for anyone to do (or even attempt to do!)
 If you’re looking for something cooler (literally), there is also the option of going Ice Climbing in London.

 Feel the Stoke as You Surf in Cornwall